-NOTES: Percent of population between 13 and 15 years old that consumed any tobacco product, smoked or smokeless, at least once in the past 30 days.
-Data is from a nationally representative GYTS survey conducted in 2004.
-SOURCE: WHO Report on the Clebal Tebacco Evidencia, 2000:
+Youth data: percent of population between 13 and 15 years old that consumed any tobacco product, smoked or smokeless, at least once in the past 30 days.
+Data is from a nationally representative GYTS survey conducted in 2006.
+SOURCE:

 WHO Report on the Global Tobacco Epidemic, 2009: Implementing Smoke-free Environments